Ghulam Azam: East Pakistan Central Peace Committee

+Foreign affairs

 On 12 August 1971, Azam declared in a statement published in the Daily Sangram that "the supporters of the so-called Bangladesh Movement are the enemies of Islam, Pakistan, and Muslims".
 He also called for an all out war against India.
 He called for the annexation of Assam.

-Azam was also alleged as the prime standard-bearer who presented the blueprint of the killing of the intellectuals during a meeting with Rao Farman Ali in early September 1971.
-According to this blue print, Pakistani Army and the local collaborators executed the killing of the Bengali intellectuals on 14 December 1971.
+Azam was the prime standard-bearer who presented the blueprint of the killing of the intellectuals during a meeting with Rao Farman Ali in early September 1971.
+With his help, Pakistani Army and the local collaborators executed the killing of the Bengali intellectuals on 14 December 1971.

-Allegations

 On 20 June 1971, Azam declared in Lahore that the Hindu minority in East Pakistan, under the leadership of Sheikh Mujibur Rahman, are conspiring to secede from Pakistan.
-On 12 August 1971, Azam declared in a statement published in the Daily Sangram that "the supporters of the Bangladesh Movement are the enemies of Islam, Pakistan, and Muslims".
-On his side, Azam denied all such accusations and challenged by giving reasons to justify them.
+On 12 August 1971, Azam again declared in a statement published in the Daily Sangram that "the supporters of the Bangladesh Movement are the enemies of Islam, Pakistan, and Muslims".
+On his part, Azam denied all such accusations and challenged the validity of some and gave reasons to justify others.
 However, he later admitted that he was on the list of collaborators of the Pakistani army, but denied he was a war criminal.
+In 2011, Azam denied such sentiments and claimed that the Pakistani government censored The Daily Sangram.

+1971 election

 The military junta of General Yahya Khan decided to call an election in an effort to legitimize themselves.
 On 12 October 1971, Yahya Khan declared that an election will be held from 25 November to 9 December.
 Azam decided to take part in this election.
-On 15 October, the Pakistani government suddenly declared that 15 candidates were elected without any competition.
-According to the declaration of 2 November, as many as 53 candidates were elected without any competition.
-In this election Jamaat won 14 of the uncontested seats.
+According to a government declaration of 2 November, 53 candidates would be elected without competition.
+Jamaat received 14 of the uncontested seats.

-Former advisor to the Caretaker government of Bangladesh, human rights activist and witness for the prosecution Sultana Kamal said- "In brutality, Ghulam Azam is synonymous with German ruler Hitler who had influential role in implementation and execution of genocide and ethnic cleansing".
-In response to this statement, the defense counsel pointed out that the comparison was a fallacy and "fake with malicious intention" as Hitler held state power, which Azam did not and that in 1971 General Tikka Khan and Yahya Khan held state power.
-Prosecutor of ICT Zead-Al-Malum said- "He was the one making all the decisions, why would he need to be on any committee?
-Being Hitler was enough for Hitler in World War II".
+In 2011, Azam claimed that the reason for his opposition to the creation of Bangladesh were only political and he denied participation in any crime.
+He also disliked Indian involvement and influence in Bangladeshi internal society and economic matters.

 Leader of Jamaat-e-Islami Bangladesh

-The government of newly independent Bangladesh, banned Bangladesh Jamaat-e-Islami and cancelled Azam's citizenship for playing alleged role during the Bangladesh Liberation War.
+The government of newly independent Bangladesh, banned Bangladesh Jamaat-e-Islami and cancelled Azam's citizenship, along with that of Nurul Amin, the former prime minister due to their opposition to Bangladesh's independence.

+Following the independence of Bangladesh, he migrated to Pakistan.
 Azam lived in exile in London until he was allowed to return home in 1978.